 When you have multiple people using the same camera models.
 This is a great field to plug in some specific info about the shooter... either their initials or the Short Event Name.. things can really be automated by using that field.

 Along with that I have a need to use the Shutter Count and Serial Number fields to Rename the files.

 Do you think it would be possible to rename based on these fields ?
 This way I could have Folders based on the Camera Model_Serial Number and everything from them would be stored there permanently.

-RE: [ANN] organize tool - Added by Anchal Nigam about 6 years ago
+RE: [ANN] organize tool - Added by Anchal Nigam over 7 years ago

 This sounds awesome.
 Two questions: